-Accountabilities Agency The Chief Executive of the Charter School Agency is accountable for: • Secretariat for the Establishment Board and then the Authorisation Board - providing comprehensive support to enable the Authorisation Board to make statutory decisions in respect to the establishment, disestablishment and performance of charter schools. • Contract with charter school sponsors - contracting with sponsors that are approved to establish and operate charter schools.
-Undertake the operational work associated with the day-to-day management of contracts. • Monitor - providing an account on what is achieved in the contracts with sponsors to the Authorisation Board, from the performance and financial information it holds. • Interventions - advising on interventions with schools as required and act on Board decisions on interventions. • Engagement with bodies - engaging at a senior level with the other agencies in the education sector on both strategic and operational matters, including engagement that is required by legislation, and advice and information to support the Ministry of Education's policy advice. • Advice - providing advice to Ministers on the charter school model and its implementation including gathering input from relevant stakeholders and considering practical and value for money solutions.
-Critical success priorities The Chief Executive of the Charter School Agency is expected to direct their effort and achieve success in the following areas: • Continue to establish the Charter School Agency so that it is set up to deliver on its functions and priorities for children and families including through the first charter schools in 2025. • Develop a work programme for the Agency to deliver on the Government priorities for the agency. • Develop technical expertise in the Agency to innovate and continuously improve policy and funding settings and manage the associated risks with new approaches. • Effectively negotiate contracts for the first charter schools to be established. • Ensure the delivery of efficient and comprehensive secretariat support to the Authorisation Board. • Build and maintain constructive relationships with the Authorisation Board including establishing effective channels for regular communication. • Proactively build relationships and work collaboratively with the Ministry of Education, the Education Review Office and other organisations across the education sector. • Work with Māori to align kaupapa māori kura and the charter school model to deliver on Government priorities. • Ensure that the Agency has the governance, leadership, structure and ethos to deliver its role effectively and promote the attraction and retention of talent, in line with the Government's commitment to the charter model. • Work with the Secretary for Education to develop and agree a departmental agency agreement and ongoing working arrangements.
+Accountabilities Agency The Chief Executive of the Charter School Agency is accountable for: Secretariat for the Establishment Board and then the Authorisation Board providing comprehensive support to enable the Authorisation Board to make statutory decisions in respect to the establishment, disestablishment and performance of charter schools. • Contract with charter school sponsors - contracting with sponsors that are approved to establish and operate charter schools.
+Undertake the operational work associated with the day-to-day management of contracts.
+Monitor - providing an account on what is achieved in the contracts with sponsors to the Authorisation Board, from the performance and financia information it holds. • Interventions - advising on interventions with schools as required and act or Board decisions on interventions.
+Engagement with bodies - engaging at a senior level with the other agencies in the education sector on both strategic and operational matters, including engagement that is required by legislation, and advice and information to support the Ministry of Education's policy advice.
+Advice - providing advice to Ministers on the charter school model and its implementation including gathering input from relevant stakeholders and considering practical and value for money solutions.
+Critical success priorities The Chief Executive of the Charter School Agency is expected to direct their effort and achieve success in the following areas: Continue to establish the Charter School Agency so that it is set up to deliver or its functions and priorities for children and families including through the firs charter schools in 2025.
+Develop a work programme for the Agency to deliver on the Governmen priorities for the agency.
+Develop technical expertise in the Agency to innovate and continuously improve policy and funding settings and manage the associated risks with new approaches.
+Effectively negotiate contracts for the first charter schools to be established.
+Ensure the delivery of efficient and comprehensive secretariat support to the Authorisation Board.
+Build and maintain constructive relationships with the Authorisation Board including establishing effective channels for regular communication.
+Proactively build relationships and work collaboratively with the Ministry of Education, the Education Review Office and other organisations across the education sector.
+Work with Māori to align kaupapa māori kura and the charter school model to deliver on Government priorities.
+Ensure that the Agency has the governance, leadership, structure and ethos to deliver its role effectively and promote the attraction and retention of talent, in line with the Covernment's commitment to the chartes model.